 A self-sustaining wildlife orchard underplanted with edible shrubs and perennial vegetables.
 Productive, sustainable and low-maintenance 💚 🌳

-A forest garden works with nature to grow produce sustainably with less work.
+A forest garden mimics the edge of woodland and works with nature to grow produce sustainably for less work.

 - Layers of planting

 Things to continuously consider when creating a forest garden.

 Using trees, shrubs, perennials and self-seeding annuals, a forest garden emulates a young natural woodland.
 The features of a forest garden can apply to any sized garden:

 - A forest garden is a productive garden, growing food, wood and other crops.

 - It is multi-layered, using all available space in 4 dimensions.